mtik00/wifi-business-cards/README.md

 Make sure you print a test page.
 You'll need to make sure you have **NO** auto-scaling or auto-centering!

 I couldn't figure out a way to print this with default _Docuement Viewer_ application on Linux Mint.
 It kept messing with the margins.
 I have to print it using something else.
 Chrome worked fine.

+The PDF is built from the bottom-left to the top-right.
+Row `0`, Column `0`, is the bottom left.
+You can use the `coords` key in your data JSON to list all of the coordinates to print.
+This is helpful if you're printing multiple networks on the same sheet.